Cyber-Infernox/PhishGuard/README.md

 - **Phishing URL Detection**: Our advanced machine learning algorithms analyze URLs in real-time to detect potential phishing threats.
 - **User Reporting**: Users can report new phishing URLs, contributing to the community-driven database.
 - **Real-Time Database Updates**: The database of phishing URLs is updated in real-time based on user reports and continuous monitoring.
-- **Browser Extension**: A handy browser extension for quick and easy URL checks.
+- **Google Chrome Browser Extension**: A handy browser extension for quick and easy URL checks.

 ## Tech Stack